Codyvanzandt/HemingwayStylometry/notes/methods/style_marker_difference.md

-# ANOVA-Ready Style Markers
-- Token Length
-- Distinct Word Length
-- Sentence Length

-# Other Style Markers

 # Experiment

 0. Add In Our Time to Hemingway's (DONE)

 1. Break up the texts into equal sized blocks (DONE)

 2. Compute average and standard deviation of each marker.
+(DONE)
 - Token Length (DONE)
 - Distinct Word Length (DONE)
 - Sentence Length (DONE)